Okwizi/DictionaryAttacks/README.md

 # PROJECT: DictionaryAttacks {Dictionary Attack Simulation}
 ## Overview
 ### *What is a dictionary attack?*
-A dictionary attack is a cyberattack to gain unauthorized access to a computer system or online account.
-It is a form of brute-force attack that relies on systematically trying many potential passwords or passphrases to guess the correct one.
+A dictionary attack is a cyberattack to gain unauthorized access to a host computer system(s) or online account(s).
+It is a form of brute-force attack that takes input from many potential passwords, passphrases, or usernames and tries to guess the correct one.

+The simulation discussed in this project involves initiating a dictionary attack on a *Host-only network VM* i.e. Mininet from the host machine.

 ## Prerequisites to use
 __NOTE:__ This simulation has been performed on a Linux based OS *i.e, Kali GNU/Linux 2023.3 only*

+Any code executed in a terminal is recommended to be executed with elevated privileges.

 ### 1. VirtualBox